typegoose/mongodb-memory-server/docs/guides/known-issues.md

 ## libcurl on slim Docker images

-Docker images of the "slim" variety often don't have `libcurl` installed, such as [the official Node.js image](https://hub.docker.com/_/node) or [sitespeed.io node](https://hub.docker.com/r/sitespeedio/node).
+Docker images of the "slim" variety often don't have `libcurl` installed, such as [the official "slim" Node.js image](https://hub.docker.com/_/node) or [sitespeed.io node](https://hub.docker.com/r/sitespeedio/node).
 If you don't install it manually, then `mongodb-memory-server` will not start up in your container, with the following exception message:

 > Instance Exited before being ready and without throwing an error!